Introduction: Achieving More with Predictable Pipeline

 Predictable pipeline depends on a constant stream of high-quality content that connects with specific audiences at various stages of the buying journey.

 While someone in the decision phase of their journey might be looking for case studies and testimonials, a buyer in the awareness stage might be more interested in a thought leadership piece like a blog or educational webinar.
-It’s your job as the marketer to serve up relevant content buyers can consume when and where they need it.
+Your job as the marketer is to serve relevant content buyers can consume when and where they need it.

-With the various mediums and content types available to us today, it’s also important to take into consideration the type of buyer you are trying to engage.
+With the various mediums and content types available to us today, it’s also important to consider the type of buyer you are trying to engage.
 Some buyers respond to video content while others prefer e-books, articles or webinars.

 Having a breadth of content addressing the different points between buyers—and having that content in a variety of formats—is essential.